-- Projects may be single or multi-year. - All projects shall start on April 1, 2026 or later. - Projects must be completed, and all reports submitted by December 31, 2027.
+The project duration for program activities may be single or multi-year.
+Multi-year projects can be up to three consecutive years but must be completed by December 31, 2027.

 Eligible Expenses

 Eligible expenses are directly related to the execution of an approved project.
 The applicant is solely responsible for all expenses of the project, including all ineligible expenses, any project deficits or cost over-runs.